What is a workplace safety culture?

+With this article we will discuss positive workplace safety culture and 5 elements of workplace safety culture.
 The simplest definition that is used when discussing Safety Culture is: “the way we do things around here”.
-Safety Culture is a measure of a person’s views, perceptions, attitudes, and beliefs of how well an organisation is performing at any given time.
+Positive workplace safety culture is a measure of collective views, perceptions, attitudes, and beliefs of employees on how well an organisation is performing at any given time.

 In other words, it is generally considered to be a ‘snapshot’ of the feelings and attitudes of people.